Josh-Reimer/christianhymnal-scraper/readme.md

 # ideas
-what if i enforce a rule that only a-z characters are allowed. that would cut out all the junk text. also remove empty spaces and empty newlines before sending to llm. make rules about the start and end of songs; every song begins with a catagory, such as PRAISE, EVANGLISTIC, LOVE, a title in bold writing, and a large bold number. there is usually a bible verse under each song title. maybe look up the chunks of text in the index to see if they are a title, and therefore the beginning of a song.
+what if i enforce a rule that only a-z characters are allowed. that would cut out all the junk text. also remove empty spaces and empty newlines before sending to llm. make rules about the start and end of songs; every song begins with a catagory, such as PRAISE, EVANGLISTIC, LOVE, a title in bold writing, and a large bold number. there is usually a bible verse under each song title. maybe look up the chunks of text in the index to see if they are a title, and therefore the beginning of a song. maybe use LayoutParse or YOLO to detect text regions